kas-lab/knowrob_intro/README.md

 # knowrob-intro

-This is a temporal repository to store first steps into using a self-made ontology for Knowrob.
+This repository store the first steps into using a self-made ontology for Knowrob.

 ## Installation